Red Velvet Cream Cheese Bundt Cake

 • Begin by making the cheesecake layer.
 Add cream cheese, cornstarch, sweetened condensed milk, egg, and vanilla extract to a blender or food processor.
 Blend on high speed or process until completely smooth.
 Set aside.

-• In a large glass measuring cup or mixing bowl, combine oil, buttermilk, red food coloring, vinegar, and vanilla extract.
+• In a large glass measuring cup or mixing bowl, combine oil, eggs, buttermilk, red food coloring, vinegar, and vanilla extract.
 Whisk until well combined.

 • In a separate large mixing bowl, combine flour, sugar, cocoa powder, baking soda, and salt.
 Pour in the wet ingredients and whisk until you have a smooth batter.
 There should be no clumps or dry spots of flour.